RECETOX/MSMetaEnhancer/README.md

 #### Contributing

-We appreciate contributions - feel free to open an issue on our repository, create your own fork, work on the problem and pose a PR.
+We appreciate contributions - feel free to open an issue on our repository, create your own fork, work on the problem and post a PR.
-Make sure to add your contributions to the [changelog](CHANGELOG.md) and to adhere to the [versioning](https://semver.org/spec/v2.0.0.html).
+Please add your contributions to the [changelog](CHANGELOG.md) and to adhere to the [versioning](https://semver.org/spec/v2.0.0.html).

 #### Testing